 Winter Olympic Sports: Biathlon

 The Winter Olympic sport of Biathlon is a discipline which combines both cross-country skiing and target rifle shooting events.
-The sport was first developed as a training exercise for Norwegian soldiers - the first competition was held in 1767.
+The sport was first developed as a training exercise for Norwegian soldiers - with the first competition held in 1767.

-The cross country skiing component covers a distance of 7 to 20km depending which event of the biathlon contest.
+The cross-country skiing component covers a distance of 7 to 20km depending which event of the biathlon contest.

 In the shooting component, .22 calibre rifles are used at a range of 50 meters.
 At each stop, competitors have five bullets and five targets to hit.
 Each miss in the sprint, pursuit, and relay events results in a 150-m penalty loop.
 Each miss in the individual event adds one minute to the athlete's final time.

 Events in 2022

 - 10 km sprint